HL7/fhir-shorthand/input/pagecontent/reference.md

 `Alias: {AliasName} = {url or oid}`

-In contrast with other names in FSH (for profiles, extensions, etc.), aliases can begin with dollar sign ($).
+In contrast with other names in FSH (for profiles, extensions, etc.), aliases can begin with a dollar sign ($).

 If you choose a name beginning with a dollar sign, then additional error checks can be carried out.
 Specifically, if a rule involves a $name, it can only be an alias.
 If there is no corresponding alias definition, an error can be signalled.